Applying to The Atlantis Fellowship

 - At least 18 years old when the Fellowship begins

-- Are attending or have recently graduated from a university in, the U.S., Canada, New Zealand, Australia, or U.K.
+- Are attending or have recently graduated from a university in the U.S., Puerto Rico, Canada, New Zealand, or Australia

 High School Students:

-- A citizen of the U.S., Canada, New Zealand, Australia, or U.K.
+- Is a citizen of the U.S., Canada, New Zealand, Australia, or U.K.

-- Maintain a competitive GPA (a strong majority of successful candidates maintain a 3.5 GPA or higher)
+- Has maintained a competitive GPA of 3.5 or higher

 Step 1: The Application

 You can begin your application on the Apply page at any time.
-The application is filled out online and takes approximately one hour to complete.
+The application is filled out online and takes approximately 1-2 hours to complete.

 The application asks the following: